corrode/corrode.github.io/content/why-rust/_index.md

 while the rest of the codebase remains in the original language.
 [This greatly reduces risks as big rewrites are avoided.](https://www.youtube.com/watch?v=l--5nx_q0_Y)

+In a data science environment dominated by Python, integrating Rust offers significant performance enhancements.
+By using Rust to process data originally managed with Python libraries such as Pandas and NumPy, data can be strategically copied from Python into Rust structures, and leveraging Rust's powerful concurrency tools like Rayon for parallel processing.

+As a case-study, this approach, [significantly accelerated a critical data processing task at Vortexa](https://youtu.be/1faOd6KH-w4?si=pdd04RikPpsohiza&t=1111), which wrote a Python extension in Rust to optimize the performance of a hot path in their data processing pipeline.
+The result was a reduction from 24 hours to 1 hour with 400 lines of Rust code.
+The rest of the codebase remained intact.

+It shows Rust's potential to serve as a *surgical tool* within other ecosystems, dramatically optimizing performance with minimal intrusion.

-Rust library code can be reused across projects from embedded programs to cloud services, which streamlines the development process and further reduces maintenance costs.
+On top of that, the Rust library code could be reused across projects from embedded programs to cloud services, which streamlines the development process and further reduces maintenance costs.

 ## Reasons Against Using Rust In Production